The stories of the Underground Railroad in Cincinnati remain a dominant and essential piece of history in Ohio.

 Ordinarily, such a topic as the activities and actions of fugitive African Americans and the origins, development, and legacy of the Underground Railroad in Cincinnati and surrounding areas would be related to the distant past or just completely ignored.

-However, with the opening of the National Underground Railroad Freedom Center in 2004, greatly as a testament to the emergence and importance of the Underground Railroad in Cincinnati, the history of the Underground Railroad remains a dominant and important image in the minds and hearts of thousands of Americans today.
-There are thousands of accounts that have survived over the centuries, some of which we will share below.
+However, with the opening of the National Underground Railroad Freedom Center in 2004, significantly as a testament to the emergence and importance of the Underground Railroad in Cincinnati, the history of the Underground Railroad remains a dominant and essential image in the minds and hearts of thousands of Americans today.
+Thousands of accounts have survived over the centuries, some of which we will share below.

 The Story of John P. Parker

 On a cloudy night in 1842, John P. Parker slowly boarded a ship docked in New Orleans, Louisiana harbor.
 Parker knew that his days as an enslaved African American were numbered.
 It was just a matter of time, at least in his mind, before he gained his freedom.
 This objective had been fostered in his mind for many years.